lino-framework/cg/docs/components.rst

         Any device used by an :term:`end user` to access a :term:`Lino site`.

         This can be a desktop or notebook computer, or a mobile device.

-    Software product

-        A set of program code and documentation, stored in :term:`source files
-        <source file>` in one or several :term:`repositories <source
-        repository>`.

     Lino core